magepages/mpdocs/docs/product-alerts/index.md

 - **Enable**: Choose `Yes` to activate the module
 - **Custom CSS**: Allow changing CSS.
-This field is applied to Product List and Product View page
+This field is applied to Product List and Product View page.
+For example: `.action.primary { background: #f311cd; }, .product.alert { background: pink`,...

 #### 2. Alert When Product Price Change